coredns/coredns/middleware/kubernetes/README.md

 * Implement wildcard-based lookup.
 * Improve lookup to reduce size of query result (namespace-based?, other ideas?)
 * How to support label specification in Corefile to allow use of labels to indicate zone?
 (Is this even useful?)
 * Test with CoreDNS caching.
-Is this enough, or do we need caching wrapped around the http API query?
+CoreDNS caching for DNS response is working using the `cache` directive.
+Tested working using 20s cache timeout and A-record queries.
+* DNS response caching is good, but we should also cache at the http query level as well.
+(Take a look at https://github.com/patrickmn/go-cache as a potential expiring cache implementation for the http API queries.)